 Project Title National Electricity Loss Reduction Plan Consultancy (IDB Collaboration) Project Number EL-2022-0005 Sector Electricity Project The GOJ with the support of the IDB is conducting a study to review the current situation and audit Description the losses on the electricity grid.
-Additionally, the aim is to design a loss reduction plan, which will define the action and roles of the main stakeholders as well as the targets and cost benefits linked to the plan.
-Start Date Timeline is externally driven End Date Timeline is externally driven Project Title Power Sector Resilience Framework - USAID Project Title Project Number Power Sector Resilience Framework - USAID EL-1923-0109 Project Number EL-1923-0109 Electricity Project Number Sector EL-1923-0109 Project Number Sector Project EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and Project Number Sector Project EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and detailed assessment of power sector threats, impacts, vulnerabilities, risks, resilience solutions, and adaptation strategies.
+Additionally, the aim is to design a loss reduction plan, which wil define the action and roles of the main stakeholders as well as the targets and cost benefits linked to the plan.
+Start Date Timeline is externally driven End Date Timeline is externally driven Liiu Date Timeline is externally arriven Eliu Date Time is externally driven Project Title Power Sector Resilience Framework - USAID Project Title Power Sector Resilience Framework - USAID Project Title Project Number Power Sector Resilience Framework - USAID EL-1923-0109 Project Title Project Number Sector Power Sector Resilience Framework - USAID EL-1923-0109 Electricity Project Title Project Number Sector Project Power Sector Resilience Framework - USAID EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and Project Title Project Number Sector Project Power Sector Resilience Framework - USAID EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and detailed assessment of power sector threats, impacts, vulnerabilities, risks, resilience solutions, and Project Title Project Number Sector Project Power Sector Resilience Framework - USAID EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and detailed assessment of power sector threats, impacts, vulnerabilities, risks, resilience solutions, and adaptation strategies.
 It is envisaged that a baseline resilience study will be done.
-The results of these Project Number Sector Project Description EL-1923-0109 Electricity The OUR intends to stage further consultation events, which will encompass a more targeted and detailed assessment of power sector threats, impacts, vulnerabilities, risks, resilience solutions, and adaptation strategies.
-It is envisaged that a baseline resilience study will be done.
-The results of these assessments will be used to inform a regulatory policy proposal.
+The results of these

 Project Title Review of JPS TOU Rates & Implementation

-Project Number TBA
+Project Number EL-2023-0001

 Sector Electricity

 Project Implement the refinement to the original residential and small commercial time of use (TOU) Rates.

 Description Additionally, this will entail the monitoring of the revised TOU rates with a view to improve on the

 design.

 Start Date 2022 November

-End Date 2024 December